"Soft Nails" & Gold-Plated Manicures Are Expected To Take Off In 2024

 "Soft" nails

 According to Arnold, 'soft' will be a word used to describe a nail aesthetic for 2024.
-Of course, we're not using soft as a synonym for brittle and fragile nails, but in terms of easy and gentle colors that will "bring calm to the wearer," Arnold explains.
+Of course, we're not using soft as a synonym for brittle and fragile nails, but in terms of easy and gentle colours that will "bring calm to the wearer," Arnold explains.
+Take inspiration from this hue by international nail artist Julia Diogo.
 "2023 was a wild and eclectic year for nails," explains Arnold.
 "2024 will feature a shift away from extremism and become more spiritual."

-You can take this concept in different directions.
-A "soft" nail shape might involve a rounded tip.
-You can still have extended or elongated nails, but instead of a sharp square, this might read more as a softened stiletto or a curved almond shape.
-If you're looking for a soft-energy color, you might consider blue, like a stone blue, which healers use to elicit a feeling of calm.
-Soft pink polish may be used to channel self love while light green may help connect to your vulnerable side.
-Whatever soft means to you, consider bringing it into your 2024 manicure.
+If you're paying close attention to the details of a manicure (which, let's face it, if you're reading this, you probably are), then you'll understand the nuanced texture of nail polish.
+There are sheer jelly colours, milky creams, velvety glitters, shiny metallic chromes, to name a few.
+But this year, Arnold says, different textures will be worn "in concert" within the same manicure.
+"Creams and jelly colours will be mixed," offers Arnold.
+"We will see translucency in colour mixed with carefully curated bright, warm, and cream palettes."
+Here, We see green velvet and high-shine gloss complimenting each other with a shared colour scheme.
+Another idea?
+Play with texture using 3D nail art.

 AdvertisementADVERTISEMENT